peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 An array of six numbers describing the tightest axis-aligned bounding box that fits all vertices in the mesh.
-The first three numbers are the smallest-valued X, Y, and Z coordinates, and the last three are the largest-valued X, Y, and Z coordinates.
+The first three numbers are the smallest-valued x-, y-, and z-coordinates, and the last three are the largest-valued x-, y-, and z-coordinates.
 This calculation uses the attribute with the semantic POSITION and set index 0.
 If there is no such attribute, or no vertices are defined in this buffer, returns the array